Focused Ultrasound Therapy

 Focused ultrasound is a noninvasive and non-pharmacologic technique that can reach the desired target(s) without damaging surrounding tissue.
 It can also be repeated, if necessary.

-A clinical trial is ongoing at West Virginia University using focused ultrasound to modulate the impulses that stimulate desire.
+A clinical trial at West Virginia University using focused ultrasound to modulate the impulses that stimulate desire for opioids has been completed.

 Regulatory Approval and Reimbursement